IqbalSingh7077/Imarticus_Capstone/README.md

 The data was divided into train and test data set. we used the training data to build models/analytical solution and finally apply it to test data to measure the performance and robustness of the models.

-Objective: To build a Machine Learning model to predict the following:
+## Objective: To build a Machine Learning model to predict the following:
-• Identify factors influencing attrition
+• Identify factors influencing attrition.
-• Predict possible attritions
+• Predict possible attritions.
-• Identify possible ways to retain high performers
+• Identify possible ways to retain high performers.

+## Data sources
+For the purpose analysis, Data used in this capstone project was provided by **Imarticus Learnings**.

+# Modeling
+The problem at hand was of classification, hence we chose famous classification algorithm’s, Logistic Regression, Decision tree  & Random Forest to make ML model.

+# Evaluation
+All the models performed well with over 90% accuracy, but Random Forest weas better among all with 96% accuracy.